ieb/N2KNMEA0183Wifi/ui/lifepo4/README.md

 # Todo

 - [x] Add history and graphing using local storage for longer term persistence.
+- [-] ~~Make into a Chrome extension to make it easier to load from Chrome.~~  Not worth it given Chrome extensions will die eventually.
+- [x] Convert into a PWA.
+- [x] Extend time window to 24h and allow zooming into the graphs.
 - [ ] Make the BLE work in the background
-- [ ] Make into a Chrome extension to make it easier to load from Chrome.